Conditioning treatment prior to hematopoietic stem cell transplant (HSCT) for patients with multiple myeloma

 Mode of Action

-Captisol-enabled® melphalan is a new IV formulation of melphalan that has the potential to offer multiple advantages for clinicians and patients in the multiple myeloma transplant setting.
-The formulation completely avoids the use of propylene glycol, which is used as a co-solvent in the current formulation of melphalan and has been reported to cause renal and cardiac side-effects that limit the ability to deliver higher quantities of intended therapeutic compounds.
-The use of Captisol technology to reformulate melphalan is anticipated to allow for longer administration durations and slower infusion rates, potentially enabling clinicians to avoid reductions and safely achieve a higher dose intensity of pre-transplant chemotherapy.
+Melphalan inhibits DNA replication and transcription causing cytotoxicity in dividing and non-dividing cells including multiple myeloma.
+Captisol-enabled™ melphalan is a new propylene glycol (PG)-free IV formulation of melphalan developed for patients with multiple myeloma undergoing HSCT.
+The formulation completely avoids the use of PG, which is used as a co-solvent in the current formulation of melphalan.
+The use of Captisol technology increases stability of reformulated melphalan potentially enabling clinicians to achieve a higher dose intensity of pre-transplant chemotherapy.

 About Multiple Myeloma and Melphalan

 Multiple myeloma is a cancer of plasma cells, a type of white blood cell present in the bone marrow that produces antibodies.
-In multiple myeloma, a group of plasma cells (myeloma cells) becomes cancerous and multiplies, raising the number of plasma cells to a higher-than-normal level, which can crowd out normal blood cells and lead to abnormally high proteins in the blood or urine.
+In multiple myeloma, a group of plasma cells (myeloma cells) becomes cancerous and multiplies, raising the number of plasma cells to abnormally high levels, which can overcrowd bone marrow and interfere with the production of normal blood cells.
+Myeloma cells also produce abnormally high levels of proteins that may cause multiple organ failure.

-There are an estimated 22,000 new cases in 2013 (per NCI and ACS) of multiple myeloma in the United States each year, with the incidence of new cases increasing by approximately 1.7% per year.
+There were an estimated 22,000 new cases of multiple myeloma in 2013 alone (per NCI and ACS), with the incidence of new cases continuing to increase by approximately 1.7% per year.

-The current intravenous melphalan market is approximately $130 million annually, with predominant use in stem cell transplants.
-The rate of autologous stem cell transplants for patients with multiple myeloma is growing by approximately 3.3% annually.
+The current intravenous melphalan market is approximately $100 million annually, with predominant use in HSCT.
+The rate of autologous HSCT for patients with multiple myeloma is growing by approximately 3.3% annually.